 The mission of the Physical Education Teacher Education (PETE) program is to develop graduates who recognize the importance of continuing professional development and have the ability to deliver developmentally appropriate curriculum to diverse learners.
 By effectively providing an appropriate curriculum, our graduates will positively impact their students by empowering them to develop skills, knowledge, and attitudes necessary to pursue healthy, active lifestyles.

-The primary mission of the Bachelor of Science Degree Program in Psychology is to provide a sound understanding of the basic scientific principles of psychology.
-We believe this foundation will serve students who choose to acquire advanced degrees in psychology or related fields, as well as those who enter people oriented occupations following graduation.
+The primary mission of the Psychology Programs is to provide a sound understanding of the basic principles of psychological science.
+This foundation will serve students who choose to earn advanced degrees in psychology or related fields, as well as those who enter people oriented occupations following graduation.

 Psychology and Counseling